 In January 1817, nearly 3,000 African American men met at the Bethel A.M.E.
-Church (popularly known as Mother Bethel A.M.E.) in Philadelphia and denounced the American Colonization Society’s (ACS) plan to resettle free blacks in West Africa.
-This gathering was the first black mass protest meeting in the United States.
-The black leaders who summoned the men to the church endorsed the ACS scheme and fully expected the black men who gathered there to follow their leadership.
-Instead, they rejected the scheme and forced the black leaders to embrace their position.
+Church (popularly known as Mother Bethel A.M.E.) in Philadelphia and denounced the American Colonization Society’s (ACS) plan to resettle free Blacks in West Africa.
+This gathering was the first Black mass protest meeting in the United States.
+The Black leaders who summoned the men to the church endorsed the ACS scheme and fully expected the men who gathered there to follow their leadership.
+Instead, they rejected the scheme and forced the leaders to embrace their position.

 The genesis of this remarkable meeting can found in the early efforts of Captain Paul Cuffee, a wealthy Black New Bedford ship owner.
 After an 1811 visit to the British colony of Sierra Leone (which had been established to receive free Blacks and later recaptives—Blacks freed by the British Navy from slaving vessels taking them from Africa to the New World), Cuffee envisioned a similar colony for African Americans somewhere in West Africa.
 To promote his vision, Cuffee, at great financial loss, brought 38 Black volunteer settlers from the United States to Sierra Leone in 1815.